-The Plan and its contribution requirements are established by Memoranda of Understanding with the applicable employee bargaining units and may be amended by agreements between the District and the bargaining units.
 The annual contribution is based on the actuarially determined contribution.
-For the fiscal year ended June 30, 2023, the District's cash contributions were \$7,955 in payments to the trust and the estimated implied subsidy was \$11,655, resulting in total payments of \$19,610.
+For the fiscal year ended June 30, 2024, the District's cash contributions were \$7,955 in payments to the trust and the estimated implied subsidy was \$11,406, resulting in total payments of \$19,361.